Stylish, well-built and holds its value very well

 For further peace of mind, however, VW launched a free MOT insurance scheme in May 2018, covering all qualifying vans and pickups up to 10 years old.

 - Lots of airbags as standard

-- Autonomous emergecny braking on all models from mid-2017
+- Autonomous emergency braking on all models from mid-2017

 - Only top-spec versions get an alarm

 Safety is one of the Caddy's strongest areas.
 Security?
 Maybe not so much...

 Standard equipment includes a generous four airbags (many small van rivals only include one), electronic stability control, and an electronic differential lock to improve traction on slippery surfaces.